Resistor Tutorial Includes:

 They can be described by a variety of names from light dependent resistor, LDR, photoresistor, or even photo cell, photocell or photoconductor.

-Although other devices such as photodiodes or photo-transistor can also be used, LDRs are a particularly convenient electronics component to use.
+Although other devices such as photodiodes or photo-transistor can also be used, LDRs or photoresistors are a particularly convenient electronics component to use.
 They provide large change in resistance for changes in light level.

 In view of their low cost, ease of manufacture, and ease of use LDRs have been used in a variety of different applications.
 At one time LDRs were used in photographic light meters, and even now they are still used in a variety of applications where it is necessary to detect light levels.

-What is an LDR or light dependent resistor
+What is light dependent resistor, LDR or photoresistor

 A photoresistor or light dependent resistor is a component that is sensitive to light.
 When light falls upon it then the resistance changes.
 Values of the resistance of the LDR may change over many orders of magnitude the value of the resistance falling as the level of light increases.

 It is not uncommon for the values of resistance of an LDR or photoresistor to be several megohms in darkness and then to fall to a few hundred ohms in bright light.
 With such a wide variation in resistance, LDRs are easy to use and there are many LDR circuits available.
 The sensitivity of light dependent resistors or photoresistors also varies with the wavelength of the incident light.

 LDRs are made from semiconductor materials to enable them to have their light sensitive properties.
 Many materials can be used, but one popular material for these photoresistors is cadmium sulphide, CdS.